TomPace101/nanopore_diffusion/notes.md

+_TODO_ switch to ruamel.yaml, and update the wiki

 _TODO_ set up boxes in the problem description, like I did in the Iridates calculation.

 # ill-sleep (and debug of the PNP-reaction solver)